habi/EAWAG-manuscript/manuscript.md

 We wrote a set of *Jupyter* [@https://eprints.soton.ac.uk/403913] notebooks with *Python* code to work with the images and wrangle the acquired data.
 The notebooks were written at the start of the project, to be able to process new scans as soon as they were reconstructed.
-Re-runs of the notebook added newly scanned and reconstructed fishes to the analysis, facilitating an efficient quality check of the scans and batched processing of the data.
+Re-runs of the notebook added newly scanned and reconstructed data to the analysis, facilitating an efficient quality check of the scans and batched processing of the data.

 All analysis notebooks for this work are available online [@doi:10.5281/zenodo.6798632].